Go to content

 The objective is to provide the buyer with practical information about the vessel's current state, including:

-Without an inspection, buyers may inherit serious technical and operational problems such as:
+Without an independent inspection, buyers may inherit serious technical and operational problems that were not apparent from available documentation or commercial information.

-A vessel may appear acceptable on paper while hidden issues remain onboard.
+Important consideration: A vessel may appear acceptable on paper while significant technical or maintenance issues remain onboard.
+Physical inspection and documentation review therefore provide important additional information for acquisition decisions.

 What Buyers Must Check Before Buying a Ship